InfiniteCuriosity/Ethical_use_of_AI/README.md

 <i>The team's job is to produce a summary of the findings in the attached documents.
 Also include the top five findings from these results.</i>
 <br>
 <h4>3.
-Tell the AI system to return recommendations,one from each person on the team of rivals.</h4>
+Tell the AI system to return recommendations, one from each person on the team of rivals.</h4>
 <i>Have the team of rivals rate (and rank order) their recommendations</i><br>
 This is why I like having an odd number on the team of rivals, that way the recommendations from AI cannot be "balanced" (in my opinion).

+It can help to give AI an upload of the gold standard if you have it.

 <h4>4.
 Ask why.
 It's OK, you won't hurt AI's feelings :)</h4>
 <i>Explain why you gave those recommendations</i><br>